 To spell-check your outgoing messages, SnapTalk uses two separate word lists.
-In OS X these word lists can be found in the SnapTalk application package.
-To open the SnapTalk package hold down the ctrl key, click on the SnapTalk application and choose Show Package Contents from the menu that appears.
-The dictionaries are in the Resources folder which is in the Contents folder.
+These word lists can be found in the SnapTalk application folder which is in the Program Files folder.

 The word list files are plain text files which can be edited with any word processor (make sure you save them as plain text files when you are done making changes!).
 The "Dictionary" file contains the main list of words.
 You can replace this with an alternative list, but note that, the suggestions that SnapTalk comes up with are based on English phonetics and they may be poor choices for other languages.